I love finding new side hustles, and today, I have a unique hustle that is very close to my heart because it is about traveling.

-Can you share some tips and tricks for someone who is interested to do this hustle?
+Can you share some tips and tricks for someone who is interested in doing this hustle?

 Again, start out planning trips for family and friends!
 That’s a great way to get experience and be more comfortable with what you’re doing.
 Always answer all emails, and try to communicate with your clients like they are family.

 I find that people really love when I am down to earth.
 I’ve had lots of people say that working with me is like “chatting with a friend.”
 I think that’s one of the things that makes the experience so special for people and less like a generic travel agent experience.